SyedKumailHussainNaqvi/pepTrans/README.md

 3. Activate the environment
 conda activate pepTrans
 ```
+Once the environment is activated, we can proceed to run pepTrans for training, evaluation, or inference as described in the Usage section of this document.
 ### Install Option 2: Install manually
+If the environment installation via the provided .yml file fails, we can manually create it by installing the dependencies step-by-step:
 ```bash
  1. Create a new conda environment with Python 3.9 conda create -n pepTrans python=3.9 -y